martzcodes/node-google-fit/README.md

 ##Note:

+Currently supports everything available, but may be duplicative of the google-api-nodejs-client.
+See `demo.js` for usage examples.

-This project may be unnecessary... the Official Node.js client may have fit support.
-You can find it here: https://github.com/google/google-api-nodejs-client/  HOWEVER, the OAuth Playground on google doesn't have all of the REST Calls that are in the Google Fit API page, so mine MAY have more.
+This project may be unnecessary... the Official Node.js client may have fit support (but I haven't verified).
+You can find it here: https://github.com/google/google-api-nodejs-client/  HOWEVER, the OAuth Playground on google doesn't have most of the REST Calls that are in the Google Fit API page, so maybe not.

 This package would also be a little more bare-bones/customizable though, and I'm using it as a learning experience.

 ##[Getting Started](https://developers.google.com/fit/rest/v1/get-started)